emaduddin23/emaduddin23/README.md

 <h3 align="center">A passionate SQA Engineer.</h3>

+- 🌱 I have already learned **Manual testing making test cases, and bug reports, Performance testing used by Jmeter, and API testing used by Postman.
+I have Concepts       about SDLC, STLC, and OOP.
+Knowledge of SQL Queries.**
-- 🌱 I’m currently learning **Selenium Automation Used by TestNG Framework**
+- 🌱 I’m currently learning **Selenium Automation Used by TestNG Framework,Cypress**

 - 👨‍💻 All of my projects are available at [https://github.com/emaduddin23?tab=repositories](https://github.com/emaduddin23?tab=repositories)